nvidia-holoscan/holoscan-sdk/docs/aja_setup.rst

 pipeline.

-The following instructions describe the steps required to setup and use an AJA device with RDMA support on Holoscan Developer Kits.
+The following instructions describe the steps required to setup and use an AJA device with RDMA support on NVIDIA Developer Kits with a PCIe slot.
 Note that the AJA NTV2 SDK support for Holoscan includes all of the `AJA Developer Products`_, though the following instructions have only been verified for the `Corvid 44 12G BNC`_ and `KONA HDMI`_ products, specifically.

 ..
 Note::

-   The addition of an AJA device to a Holoscan Developer Kit is optional.
+   The addition of an AJA device to a NVIDIA Developer Kit is optional.
 The Holoscan SDK has elements that can be run with an AJA device with the additional features mentioned above, but those elements can also run without AJA.
 For example, there are Holoscan sample applications that have